SD 1700: History

-The second most used category of bombs was the SD series which were high-explosive bombs but with thicker casings which meant their charge to weight ratio was only 30 to 40% of their total weight.
-At first glance, they were difficult to distinguish from the SC series of bombs, but the two series were color-coded the SC series having yellow tail stripes, while the SD series had red tail stripes.
+The second most used category of German aerial bombs in the Second World War was the SD series which were high-explosive bombs but with thicker casings which meant their charge to weight ratio was only 30 to 40% of their total weight.
+At first glance, they were difficult to distinguish from the SC series of bombs, but the two series were color-coded, with the SC series having yellow tail stripes, while the SD series had red tail stripes.
 Bombs in this series were the SD 1, SD 1 FRZ, SD 2, SD 10 A, SD 10 FRZ, SD 10 C, SD 15, SD 50, SD 70, SD 250, SD 500, SD 1400, and SD 1700.
 The number in the bombs designation corresponded to the approximate weight of the bomb.

 The SD series was used primarily in two roles that were determined by the type of fuze and accessories fitted to the bomb.
-The first was as a fragmentation bomb with instantaneous fuze and when the bombs exploded above ground the case created large fragments which would kill enemy personnel and destroy unarmored vehicles.
+The first was as a fragmentation bomb with instantaneous fuze.
+When these weapons exploded above ground, the case created large fragments which would kill enemy personnel and destroy unarmored vehicles.
 The second role was as a general-purpose or armor-piercing role.
-In this role, the bombs were fitted with a time delay fuze which detonated the bomb after it had pierced a target destroying it with a combination of its blast and fragments.
+In this role, the bombs were fitted with a time-delay fuze which detonated the bomb after it had pierced a target, destroying it with a combination of blast and fragmentation.